bangbangcon/west/content/Speakers.md

 ---

 ## Speakers

 Who else is speaking at !!Con West?
-We're so excited that it could be **you**!
-If you're interested in giving a talk at !!Con West 2019, [submit a talk proposal by Friday, November 30th](/cfp/)!
+Maybe **you**!
+We're currently reviewing over 200 talk proposals, and we'll announce our speaker lineup as soon as we can.

 To whet your appetite, you might want to have a look at some of our **amazing** speakers from